mozzius/arbitra/docs/Arbitra.md

 ![adding points in Fp](https://i.imgur.com/9Rj6OQN.png)

-It worked!
+It worked.
 It should now be simple to convert the point multiplication function.

 ```python
 def multiPoints(n,P):